Jbudnick/Interview-Attendance-Case-Study/ride-share/case_study_description.md

 - `trips_in_first_30_days`: the number of trips this user took in the first 30 days after signing up
 - `luxury_car_user`: TRUE if the user took a luxury car in their first 30 days; FALSE otherwise
 - `weekday_pct`: the percent of the user’s trips occurring during a weekday

-## Work Flow

-1. Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis.

-2. Build a predictive model to help determine the probability that a rider will be retained.

-3. Evaluate the model.
-Focus on metrics that are important for your *statistical model*.

-4. Identify / interpret features that are the most influential in affecting your predictions.

-5. Discuss the validity of your model.
-Issues such as leakage.
-For more on leakage, see [this essay on Kaggle](https://www.kaggle.com/dansbecker/data-leakage), and this paper: [Leakage in Data
-Mining: Formulation, Detection, and Avoidance](https://www.cs.umb.edu/~ding/history/470_670_fall_2011/papers/cs670_Tran_PreferredPaper_LeakingInDataMining.pdf).

-6. Repeat 2 - 5 until you have a satisfactory model.

-7. Consider business decisions that your model may indicate are appropriate.
-Evaluate possible decisions with metrics that are appropriate for *decision rules*.

-## Deliverables

-- Code you used to build the model.
-The more repeatable, self explanatory, the better.

-- A presentation including the following points:
-  - How did you compute the target?
-  - What model did you use in the end?
-Why?
-  - Alternative models you considered?
-Why are they not good enough?
-  - What performance metric did you use to evaluate the *model*?
-Why?
-  - **Based on insights from the model, what plans do you propose to reduce churn?**
-  - What are the potential impacts of implementing these plans or decisions?
-    What performance metrics did you use to evaluate these *decisions*, why?